tomaskala/dotfiles/README.md

 - Install the necessary software.
 - Run the `setup.sh` script which will symlink config files to their respective locations.
-- Once Firefox has been configured, manually symlink `firefox/userChrome.css` to `~/.mozilla/firefox/<profile-directory>/chrome/`

 ## Backup